JellyGamez/React-CPS-app/README.md

 # Simple CPS (clicks per second) counter
 Simple and fun app to test your clicking speed.
-Also my first React app.
+Also my first React app